prethikaa/port-map-app/README.md

 ## Additional Notes

-- Adjust Google Maps API key and any other configurations as needed.
+- Adjust Google Maps API key in index.html file(scripts section) and any other configurations if needed.